top of page

 What can I do if it is an emergency (emergency visa)?

-In these cases, a special appointment can be made at the embassy.
-If the embassy does not respond, a so-called “interim injunction” can be requested from the Berlin Administrative Court.
-The court will then instruct the embassy to issue a visa within a few hours or days if it is indeed an emergency.
-The procedure can be carried out by any lawyer admitted to practice in Germany.
+In these cases, a special appointment can be arranged at the embassy.
+If the embassy does not respond, a so-called "preliminary injunction" can be filed with the Berlin Administrative Court ( Section 123 of the Administrative Court Code ).
+The court will then order the embassy to issue a visa within a few hours or days , if the case is truly an emergency.
+This procedure can be handled by any attorney admitted to practice in Germany.

 bottom of page